 No material transactions have taken place between SinterCast and the Board or the Management during the period.
-There have been no significant events since the balance sheet date of 31 December 2020 that could materially change these financial statements.
-The following press releases have been issued:
+There have been no significant events since the balance sheet date of 31 December 2021 that could materially change these financial statements.
+The following press releases and events are noted: